vimona3ds/stickies/docs/real.md

 now i have to deal with destruction of a game to handle a new game on retry

 and at this point i am giving up and using react. i would say i have reached a level of complexity that warrants it.

+## update 2
+- state generated from config
+- dom generated from state

+Cell: {
+  tokenIndex: number,
+  tokenContentIndex: number
+}

+state:
+- currentCell: Cell,
+- mistakeCount: number,
+- startTimeMs: number,
+- cellMatrix: Cell[][],

+actual input only accepts 1 input at a time and is always empty value the input is compared to first char of content of tokenIndex

+but then how do prev cells know which classes they should have? each cell in cellmatrix is compared to currentCell